-What was under scrutiny are not seaweeds, seagrasses or green moss, but green algae—which are organisms that are neither a plant, animal or fungi.
+What was under scrutiny are not seaweeds, seagrasses, or green moss but green algae—which are organisms that are neither a plant, animal, or fungi.

-They also do not fall under the classification of animals because they are not multicellular and not held by a specific protein called collagen that is found exclusively in animal tissues.
+They also do not fall under the classification of animals because they are not multicellular and are not held by a specific protein called collagen that is found exclusively in animal tissues.

 Nature works in mysterious ways.
 White Beach filed for a short vacation to be with Bloom.

-Dismissed due to insufficient grounds.
+• Dismissed due to insufficient grounds.

-Beach filed another petition for emergency leave.
+• White Beach filed another petition for emergency leave.

+So who is the true murderer?
+Judge well.
 It is still beautiful and sometimes mysterious. 🙂

-While the ‘losers’ were shells, oysters, scallops, sea urchins, sea stars and reef building corals and ‘maybe’ the fishes, shrimps and crabs said Yoshihisa Shirayama, the Executive Director for Research of Japan Agency for Marine-Earth Science and Technology who presented their research studies.
+While the ‘losers’ are shells, oysters, scallops, sea urchins, sea stars and reef-building corals, and ‘maybe’ the fishes, shrimps and crabs said Yoshihisa Shirayama, the Executive Director for Research of Japan Agency for Marine-Earth Science and Technology, who presented their research studies.

 Algal bloom or green algae sprouting in Boracay occurs during the months of February to June, covering the summer days when it is overcrowded.
 This is only seasonal and the beauty of its world-renowned White Beach with turquoise waters will be back by September.